 He is an artist, designer and researcher in the fields of architecture, landscape architecture, urban design, and technology.
 He attained graduate degrees in an advanced post-professional Master in Design Studies degree, with a concentration in Urbanism, Landscape and Ecology (MDesS-ULE '16), and a second-professional degree, Master in Landscape Architecture (MLA I AP '16) at Harvard University's Graduate School of Design, where he was the second inaugural recipient of the dual degree.

 His Thesis, entitled Towards Sentience: Attuning the Los Angeles River's Fluvial Morphology was awarded the 2015-2016 Thesis Prize by the Faculty of the Department of Landscape Architecture at Harvard GSD.
 Upon graduation he also received a Presidential Academic Commendation Letter from President Obama.
 While pursuing two graduate degrees at Harvard, he led the ASLA Chapter at the Graduate School of Design as Co-President and has been an active member of the Dudley House, the Harvard Philippine Forum and the Harvard Gay and Lesbian Caucus.

-He received his first-professional degree, Bachelor of Architecture (BArch '12), from California College of the Arts in San Francisco, with High Distinction (Summa Cum Laude) and the AIA Henry Adams Medal.
+He received his first-professional degree, Bachelor of Architecture (BArch '12), from California College of the Arts in San Francisco, with High Distinction and an AIA Henry Adams Medal.
 While at CCA, Leif led the Cossutius Chapter of Alpha Rho Chi as Chapter President.
 Prior to graduation, his academic project, Peel27, was the sole student project to receive the Citation Award for the Unbuilt Category at the 2012 AIASF Design Awards.